 You would know that it couldn't possibly be true because we all accept that for people to be truly healthy we have to eat a variety of fresh foods, foods that contain the nutrients we need in their natural, unprocessed form.
 Yet we are prepared to believe that dogs

+Colloidal Silver for Dogs has many varied uses.
 Writing in the British medical journal, 'The Lancet' in 1914, Dr. Henry Crooks found that ''silver in the colloidal state is highly germicidal, quite harmless to humans and absolutely non-toxic.
 Rather than in a chemical compound, the silver in the colloidal state may be applied in a much more concentrated form, with correspondingly better results.''

-More recently NASA researched 23 different methods of water purification and selected a silver system for the space
+More recently NASA researched 23 different

 'Green Peez herbal remedy